Privacy Notice

 4.2 CSRB Limited will only handle personal data in ways that individuals would reasonably expect and not use it in ways that have unjustified adverse effects on them.

-5.2 CSRB Limited will inform clients and data subjects from the outset regarding the types of personal data we need to process, usually within our business terms, contract documentation, this privacy notice, and other privacy documentation.
+5.2 CSRB Limited wants individuals to have a choice about whether they wish to enter a relationship with us.
+We tell data subjects from the outset the types of personal data we may need to process, usually within our contract and proposal documentation.
+We issue all individuals with a copy of this privacy notice.

-5.3 CSRB Limited may process the following personal data types:
+5.3 CSRB Limited processes the following personal data types as a minimum:

-5.4 CSRB Limited informs individuals about all personal data processing in a way that is easily accessible and easy to understand, using clear and plain language.
-We do this ensuring all CSRB Limited’s associates receive annual data protection and UK GDPR training, whilst having a company information governance framework with up-to-date policies, procedures, and processes.
+5.5 CSRB Limited informs individuals about all personal data processing in a way that is easily accessible and easy to understand, using clear and plain language.
+We do this via this privacy notice.

-5.5 CSRB Limited hope we can resolve any query or concern you raise about our use of your personal data.
-You can contact CSRB Limited in the first instance at any time by telephone on 0117 325 0830 or via email at dpo@csrb.co.uk.
+5.6 CSRB Limited hope we can resolve any query or concern you raise about our use of your personal data.
+You can contact CSRB Limited in the first instance at any time by telephone on 0117 325 0830 or via email at [email protected].

 6.2 CSRB Limited will record our purposes for data processing as part of our contract and proposal documentation obligations.
 We will also specify them in any additional privacy documentation provided.